Amazon RDS for Db2 licensing options - Amazon Relational Database Service

 To aid in monitoring RDS for Db2 license usage in the BYOL model, AWS License Manager integrates with RDS for Db2.
 License Manager supports tracking of RDS for Db2 engine editions based on virtual CPUs (vCPUs).
 You can also use License Manager with AWS Organizations to manage all of your organizational accounts centrally.

-The following table shows the product information filters for RDS for Db2.
+The following table shows available values for the Engine Edition product information filter for RDS for Db2.

 db2-se